Christopher Sainsbury

 Past commissions and/or performances include: Carl Pini and the Australian Chamber Orchestra/ACO (1987), Australian flute elder Gordon Yemm (1987), Michael Hannan and the Newcastle Bicentennial Authority (1988), theatre director Noel Tovey for the play Aboriginal Protestors for the Sydney Festival (1994), a Guitar Concerto for Spanish virtuoso Jose Maria Gallardo del Rey which featured at the Darwin International Guitar Festival (2002), Netherlands virtuosi Erik Bosgraaf (bass recorder) and Izhar Elias (guitar), the Central Coast Symphony, and more.

-More recent commissions are from Roland Peelman for the Canberra International Music Festival, the Sydney Symphony Orchestra, Ken Murray, Richard Mills and the Victorian Opera, Australian Voices, Melbourne String Ensemble, the Canberra Symphony Orchestra Australian Chamber Series, the CSO, the University of British Columbia and Axiom Brass (Chicago), Ensemble Three (Ken Murray, Joel Brennan and Don Immel), Bel A Cappella Sydney, a series of student flute works from Allegro Publishing, ANAM (featuring Reuben Johnson and Paavali Jumpannen), and more.
+More recent commissions are from Roland Peelman for the Canberra International Music Festival, the Sydney Symphony Orchestra, Ken Murray, Richard Mills and the Victorian Opera, Australian Voices, the AMEB, Alicia Crossley, Melbourne String Ensemble, the Canberra Symphony Orchestra Australian Chamber Series, the CSO, Sally Walker, the University of British Columbia and Axiom Brass (Chicago), Ensemble Three (Ken Murray, Joel Brennan and Don Immel), Bel A Cappella Sydney, a series of student flute works from Allegro Publishing, ANAM (featuring Reuben Johnson and Paavali Jumpannen), Brisbane Symphony Orchestra, and more.
 For more see Find Scores page.

 In many of Sainsbury’s works one may expect to hear the guitar, his main instrument.
 As a guitarist he has played in all the south-Eastern states at various clubs, pubs, cafes, surf clubs and festivals going back to 1979.
 Check tracks from the solo guitar album Anima on the guitar music page.